Self-examination plays an important part in the early detection of testicular cancer. It is treated successfully in the majority of cases.

-May also be used, but unlike chemotherapy, radiation is focused to treat just the area of the cancer.
-Radiotherapy is a particularly effective treatment for seminomas.
+This may also be used, but unlike chemotherapy, radiation is focused to treat just the area of the cancer.
+Radiotherapy is a particularly effective treatment for a specific type of testicular cancer called seminomas.

 Chemotherapy and Radiotherapy may cause some short-term side effects such as nausea, vomiting and temporary hair loss, but these will get better after treatment has finished.
 Chemotherapy and radiotherapy can temporarily interfere with sperm production and, therefore, fertility.
 As a precaution, many men store their sperm in a sperm bank before treatment.